Sustainability in Printing: The Advantages of Soy and Vegetable-Based Inks

 Soy ink is made from soybean oil, extracted from soybeans after they are crushed and mixed with a solvent.
 The soy oil is refined and mixed with pigments and other additives to create ink.
 This ink type is produced using less energy and emits minimal greenhouse gases during manufacturing compared to petroleum-based ink types.

 Vegetable oil-based ink is made from diverse oils from vegetables, such as linseed, canola, and sunflower oil.
 The specific oil used depends on the desired characteristics of the ink, such as drying time or color intensity.
-Notably, the oil is extracted from the plant through pressing and refining and mixed with pigments and other additives to produce ink.

 In summary, manufacturing soy and vegetable oil-based inks is more sustainable than petroleum-based inks.
 The use of renewable resources and a less energy-intensive manufacturing process produces minimal negative environmental impact.